-In this lesson you learn two positions for a slightly simplified version of the riff, the left hand of the piano is left out to allow this riff to be played by any level guitarist.
+In this jazz funk lesson, you will learn two positions for a slightly simplified version of the riff, the left hand of the piano is left out to allow this riff to be played by any level guitarist.

 Check out both positions, get them under your fingers, then bust them out at your next jam session as you nail the full scope of this tune in your playing.

 Here’s the first position for the piano riff on guitar to learn and play over the backing track.

 Go slow with each phrase, learning the Fm7 riff, then the Db7 riff, then the Dm7 chord before fitting it all together.

 There’s a formula that you can use to memorize the Fm7 and Db7 chords:

 - In each of those riffs, there are 3 different chords.

 - If you number them 1-2-3, the first 3 shapes under each of those chords, the riff goes 1-2-3-2-1.

 Once you know the order of the chords, and the shapes, you just need to add the rhythm.
 To do that you can count the rhythms, or listen and play along to the demo track below and grab the rhythms by ear.
 Either way is fine, so go with what’s easiest and best for you.

 After you learn the chords below, work them with a slow metronome before playing them along to the demo track.
 When you can do that comfortably, play the riff over the backing track.